Tour of Azerbaijan (Iran)

 Tour of Azerbaijan (Iran), also known as the Tour of Iranian Azerbaijan or Azerbaijan Tour is an annual multiple stage road bicycle racing held in Iran since 1986, named after Iranian Azerbaijan.
 It is a UCI 2.1 category race and is part of the UCI Asia Tour.
-Tour of Iran (Azerbaijan) is the most prestigious cycling tour in Iran and it is the oldest standing cycling tour in Asia.

-The tour routes commences from Tabriz the largest city in Iranian Azerbaijan and it passes through Lake Urmia, Urmia, Jolfa, Meshginshahr, Sareyn and Kaleybar, and then it finishes at Tabriz.

 History

-Tour of Azerbaijan (Iran) established on 1986 by Asghar Khodayari and Akbar Goharkhani with the name of Tour de Urmia Lake.
+Tour of Azerbaijan (Iran) was established in 1986 by Asghar Khodayari and Akbar Goharkhani, with the name Tour de Urmia Lake.
 The stages of the tour were modified several times.
-In 2010 one stage of the tour was held in Nakhichevan, an autonomous republic of Azerbaijan.
-In 2013 Azerbaijan International Cycling Tour was renamed to Tour of Azerbaijan (Iran).
+In 2010, one stage of the tour was held in Nakhichevan, an autonomous republic of Azerbaijan.
+In 2013, Azerbaijan International Cycling Tour was renamed to Tour of Azerbaijan (Iran).